2i2c-org/team-compass/cross-functional/overview.md

 # Scope and responsibilities

-The Team Leads group is a bit different than most other 2i2c teams.
-It has a cross-organizational scope and focuses on high-level priorities, strategy, and ensures we are distributing attention and resources across the organization correctly.
+Our cross-functional processes focus on high-level priorities, strategy, and ensures we are distributing attention and resources across the organization correctly.

-Team leads are representatives of their respective areas in 2i2c.
-They advocate for the goals and needs of those areas.
-They also bridge and coordinate strategy, prioritization, and resources across 2i2c.

-Here are their major responsibilities:
+Here are this area's major responsibilities:

 ## Embody our values and team practices